jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 ## 4\.
 Practice forgiveness

-Forgiveness is a much-talked-about but often overlooked method of bringing people closer together.&nbsp;
+Forgiveness is a much-talked-about but often overlooked method of bringing people closer together.

 Forgiveness helps to alleviate the past tension people feel in relationships and avoids the inevitable resentment.
 Most people say “forgive but don’t forget.”
 However, if thinking about something in the past still makes you angry and resentful, you haven’t fully forgiven the other person.